 Saving our silks

 The conservation work has begun on the rare silk hangings in the beautiful Boudoir.
-The crimson and gold silk damask, one of the few surviving original decorative features in the house, is in danger of being lost.
-Over two hundred years of light damage and natural wear and tear have taken its toll; if conservation work is not undertaken soon the silk will continue to deteriorate leaving little of the stunning work left.
+The crimson and gold silk damask is one of the few surviving original decorative features in the house.
+Over two hundred years of light damage and natural wear and tear have taken its toll; if conservation work is not undertaken the silk will continue to deteriorate leaving little of the stunning work left.
 Woodwork conservators had to carefully remove all the architectural elements to allow the textile conservators access to the silk panels which has revealed how bright and beautiful the original silk must have been.